WEEK 14- Growth Mindset - Neuroplasticity

 Not that long ago, it was believed that our brains ability was fixed and set after childhood.
 Recently however, neuroscientists have discovered that the brain never stops changing and adjusting.
 Our brain is actually malleable - it can be changed and shaped through training.
 This process is called neuroplasticity.
 Neuroplasticity is the ability of the nervous system to make large increases in the strengths of existing neural connections and also establish new connections (Pascual-Leone, et al., 2005).
 It is true that our thoughts and actions change our brain.
 This means that by directing our focus, attention and action towards certain things we can strengthen our neural connections.
 Stronger neural connections means that it is easier for us to do those things- like how we remember how to ride a bike.
 The plasticity of our brain allows us to improve skills through practice and repetition.
 For example a right handed person might write their name poorly with their left hand.
 However through practicing with the other hand, we can experience large improvements, as our neural connections strengthen.
 Neuroplasticity is one “super powers” of our brain- allowing us to learn many things as our brain adapts and changes.

-Description of Positive Education Practice: Neuroplasticity- Opposite hand
+Description of Personal Wellbeing Practice: Neuroplasticity- Opposite hand

 Today we are going to practice writing our name with our less dominant hand.
 Write your full name 3 times on a piece of paper.